 Students should work with the high school counselor to determine appropriate courses.
 Dual Enrollment courses must be selected from the approved Dual Enrollment Course Directory.
 Students may enroll in up to 15 credits/semester for a total of 30.
 Students may take classes in the fall, spring, and summer semesters.

 College coursework taken while still in high school does not count against HOPE Scholarship hours.

 Students should consult with their high school counselor before applying for admission.

-    Dual Enrollment Program The Dual Enrollment Program is for students classified as high school juniors and seniors at accredited public or private high schools in the state of Georgia and is operated in all school terms.
+Dual Enrollment Program The Dual Enrollment Program is for students classified as high school juniors and seniors at an accredited public or private high school in the state of Georgia and operates in all school terms.
 The program allows students to pursue postsecondary study while receiving dual high school and college credit for courses successfully completed.
 Students must apply online for the Dual Enrollment Program at https://gafutures.org.
 Courses pursued by students under this program must come from the approved course directory and only in the areas of the core graduation requirements for college preparatory students: English, mathematics, social studies, science, and foreign language.
 Any additional credit hours and/or courses not covered under Dual Enrollment must be paid for out of pocket.
 Should you change your CSU class schedule after the Add/Drop dates, you are held responsible for full payment (Review CSU Academic Calendar for Fee Payment Deadline).
 Courses must be selected from the approved Course Directory for Dual Enrollment.
 For more information about the Dual Enrollment Program, visit the Georgia Student Finance Commission's website at https://gafutures.org.
 Search for "Dual Enrollment".